demisto/content/Packs/OpenLDAP/Integrations/OpenLDAP/README.md

 4. Navigate to __Settings__ > __USERS AND ROLES__ > __ROLES__.

-5. Chose Role.
+5. Choose the role.

-6. Add the created group from step 2 to `AD Roles Mapping`.
+6. Add the created group from step 2 to **AD Roles Mapping**.
 ![mapping](https://user-images.githubusercontent.com/45535078/71556645-ee745c00-2a43-11ea-90da-764d0543f1ca.png)

-7. Login to Cortex XSOAR using `uid` or full DN and password of created user from step 1.
+7. Login to Cortex XSOAR using *uid* or full DN and password of the user created in step 1.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### ad-authenticate
 ***
-Performs simple bind operation on the LDAP server.
+Performs a simple bind operation on the LDAP server.

 #### Base Command
 `ad-authenticate`